Comprehensive Growth Management Plan

 On July 22, 2016, Friends of Clark County and Futurewise filed a petition with the Growth Management Hearings Board (GMHB) for review of the comprehensive plan and development regulations update.
 On August 26, Clark County Citizens United filed a petition for review.
-A GMHB hearing on the merits of the petition is tentatively scheduled for November 17, 2016.

 - Friends of Clark County and Futurewise Petition for Review

 - Clark County Citizens United Petition for Review